 My wife found during her last pregnancy that using the Squatty Potty to help her squat during urination reduced the need to urinate as often.

-I’m type 2 diabetic and I’ve now learn to sit and squat more often now using our squatty potty when taking a pee.
+I’m a type 2 diabetic and I’ve now learned to sit and squat more often now using our squatty potty when taking a pee.
 I have to agree with her.
 It does feel like I’m emptying more out then when standing.
 From a guys point of view

 5. Pelvic Floor Issues

 One of the main causes of pelvic floor issues is straining on the toilet.

 The normal way of sitting on the toilet can cause great amounts of pressure on the anorectal angle of the colon causing the lower part of the colon to drop and protrude into the wall of the vagina.

 This puts pressure on the pelvic floor and can create unnecessary strain.

 The Squatty Potty is designed to help you create a squatting position while doing your business on the thrown.